Skip To Content

 The text from Leviticus discussing the story of Aaron’s sons, Nadav and Avihu, is shown in a scene from Marvel’s Agatha All Along.
 Courtesy of Disney+

-Shuval-Weiner was busy preparing for her Sukkot sermon and so wasn’t able to watch the show when it debuted Wednesday night.
-During services Thursday morning, in the midst of shaking the lulav and etrog in front of the congregation, she started getting text messages from friends.
+Shuval-Weiner was busy preparing her Sukkot sermon when the episode first aired on Wednesday night, so she did not watch it.
+During services Thursday morning, in the midst of shaking the lulav in front of the congregation, she started getting text messages from friends.
 “Oh my gosh,” one read.
-She and her husband watched it when they returned home from synagogue.
+She and her husband watched the show when they got home from synagogue.

-Because of the long hours spent working on the project, Shuval-Weiner said she is eligible to join the Screen Actors Guild, a line on her resume which could come in handy with all the movies and TV shows filming around town, but she has opted not to join.
+Because of the long hours spent working on the project, Shuval-Weiner said she is now eligible to join the Screen Actors Guild, which could come in handy with all the movies and TV shows filming around town.
+But she has so far opted not to join.

 “I think I’m busy enough trying to take care of my congregation,” she said.
 “But maybe being part of a Marvel series will increase enrollment in my confirmation class.
 They’re over the moon for my three seconds of fame.”